LiberisLabs/LiberisLabs.github.io/_posts/2016-02-24-publishing-data-with-odata-feeds.md

   }
 }
 ```
 Every call to `EntitySet` defines a map between a route and its corresponding controllers.
 The EntitySet name is used as a resource path in the OData URI.
-Details of all endpoints URIs can be found in the service document.
+Details of all endpoints URIs can be found in the [service document][5].
 If `http://odatafeed` is the address for our WebAPI project, hitting the service root `http://odatafeed/readOnlyOdata` will reply back with the service document.
 A JSON object listing the URLs of the endpoints available e.g. `http://odatafeed/readOnlyOdata/SomeEntities` etc. Everything that follows after the service root up to querystring is the resource path used to navigate through the hierarchies defined in the EDM.

-Apart from the service document which advertises the available entities to query via their endpoints urls, there is the metadata document which further describes EDM using Common Schema Definition Language (CSDL).
+Apart from the service document which advertises the available entities to query via their endpoints urls, there is the [metadata document][3] which further describes EDM using [Common Schema Definition Language][4] (CSDL).
 CSDL is an XML like representation which OData protocol uses to describe the data types and their internal structure found in our POCO classes.
 Metadata document can be accessed with the `$metadata` keyword e.g. `http://odatafeed/readOnlyOdata/$metadata`.
 This document is used by ODataControllers to serialize data and transmit them over HTTP and the same document is used from clients to deserialize them on the other side.

 ## What's next